openstack-infra/zuul/doc/source/user/jobs.rst

 **metadata** key is optional; if it is provided, it must be a dictionary; its keys and values may be anything.

+If *zuul_return* is invoked multiple times (e.g., via multiple playbooks), then the elements of **zuul.artifacts** from each invocation will be appended.

 Skipping child jobs
 ~~~~~~~~~~~~~~~~~~~